Most intact mineyard remaining in Butte

-The train at the Anselmo is the only one left on the hill.
+The Butte, Anaconda & Pacific Railway train at the Anselmo is the only remaining artifact of the first electrified heavy haul engine that served as the prototype for electrifying rail engines throughout the country.
 Ore was raised from the mine to the tipple structure on the side of the headframe, from where it was dumped into train cars below.
 The trains, which once laced together all the mines, transported copper ore to the town of Anaconda, where it was concentrated and smelted at the huge Washoe Smelter.

 The Anselmo also had a yard that treated lumber for underground timbers and supplied them to many mines.
 The timber was milled west of Butte, at Rocker, and brought to the Anselmo where it was treated with arsenic to prevent rotting.

 The present Anselmo headframe came from the Black Rock Mine, and was moved to the Anselmo in 1936.
 The Anselmo was an important lead and zinc mine, and also produced silver and copper.
 A lengthy strike that shut down most of Butte's mines in 1959 spelled the end of the Anselmo, which did not reopen after that strike.